dhkim0225/CarND-Advanced_Lane_Line_Detection/README.md

 img1 = cal_undistort(img1, objpoints, imgpoints)

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image2]

-Its' process is in `getCombined()` function.
-The getCombined function receives the gray image && s_channel, b_channel, l_channel of the image and return binary image.

-I created an appropriate binary image using the s-channel of hls and sobel by x-direction.
-A binary image, sxbinary, was created by placing a sobel image in a gray image and a sobelx image with threshold values of 40 and 100, respectively.
-Also, I created the s_binary by setting the threshold value to 200 and 255fh using the input s_channel.
-                    l_binary by setting the threshold value to 220 and 255fh using the input s_channel. b_binary by setting the threshold value to 0 and 5fh using the input s_channel.

-Return the combined binary created by s_binary and sxbinary in the getCombined function.

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `unwarp()`.
 The `unwarp()` function takes as inputs an image (`img`),